RLocator: Reinforcement Learning for Bug Localization: RLocator Performance

+The results point out that RLocator outperforms BL-GAN across all the metrics in 91\% settings.
+Specifically, in TopK, RLocator achieved better performance than BL-GAN, ranging from 3.33\% to 55.26\%.
+The performance gain is 40.74\% and 32.2\% for MAP and MRR, respectively.

+Compared to the CodeBERT model trained as a classifier (CodeBERT), RLocator achieves better performance across all the metrics.
+CodeBERT model archives consistently lower performance across all the metrics.
+The performance drops up to 17.65\%, 15.63\%, 17.95\%, 17.14\%, and 16.67\% for Top1, Top5, Top 10, MAP, and MRR, respectively.

-When we consider 100\% of the data, RLocator has better MAP results than FLIM in three out of the six projects (AspectJ, Birt, and JDT) by 6.82-34.21\%, equal to FLIM in one project (Tomcat) and worse than FLIM in 2 projects (Eclipse Platform UI and SWT) by 2-14\%.
-In terms of MRR, RLocator is better than FLIM in 2 projects (AspectJ and Birt) by 10-31.71\% and worse than FLIM in the remaining four projects (Eclipse platform UI, JDT, SWT, and Tomcat) by 6-18\%.
+When we consider 100\% of the data, RLocator has better MAP results than FLIM in three out of the six projects (AspectJ, Birt, and JDT) by 6.82-34.21\%, equal to FLIM in one project (Tomcat) and worse than FLIM in 2 projects (Eclipse Platform UI and SWT) by 2-14\%. \tbl{The underperformance of RLocator in the Eclipse Platform UI and SWT projects can be linked to the poor and inconsistent quality of bug reports, which creates a significant lexical gap between the reports and the source code.
+By applying the IMaChecker~\cite{Soltani2020} approach, we discovered that AspectJ reports are of the highest quality, whereas those for Eclipse Platform UI, SWT, and Tomcat rank among the lowest.
+For a detailed analysis of bug report quality, please refer to the online Appendix~\cite{replication}.} In terms of MRR, RLocator is better than FLIM in 2 projects (AspectJ and Birt) by 10-31.71\% and worse than FLIM in the remaining four projects (Eclipse platform UI, JDT, SWT, and Tomcat) by 6-18\%.
 In terms of Top K, RLocator ranks 4.29-12.5\% more bugs in the top 10 positions than FLIM in two projects.
-On the other hand, in the rest of the six projects, FLIM ranks more bugs in the top 10 positions ranging between 2.74 - 34.48\%.
+On the other hand, in the rest of the four projects, FLIM ranks more bugs in the top 10 positions, ranging between 2.74 - 34.48\%.
 When comparing RLocator with BugLocator for the 100\% data along MAP, we find that the RLocator is better in five of the six projects and similar in just the Tomcat project.
 With respect to MRR, RLocator is better than BugLocator in all six projects.
 In terms of Top K, RLocator ranks more bugs than BugLocator in the top 10 position, where the improvement ranges between 12.07 -39.58\%.
+The results demonstrate that RLocator consistently surpasses BL-GAN in all metrics in the 100\% setting.
+Specifically, in the TopK metric, RLocator's performance was better than BL-GAN, with improvements ranging from 3.33\% to 36\%.
+The performance enhancements for RLocator are 32\% in MAP and 1.96\% in MRR, respectively.

 It is important to note that MAP provides a more balanced view than MRR and top K since it accounts for all the files that are related to a bug report and not just one file.
 Additionally, in our technique, we optimize to give more accurate results for most of the bug reports than give less accurate results on average for all the bug reports.
 Thus, \textbf{by looking at the MAP data for the 91\%, we can see that RLocator performs better than the state-of-the-art techniques in all projects.
 Even if we consider 100\% of the data, RLocator is still better than other techniques in the majority of the projects.} Only with 100\% of the data and when using MRR as the evaluation metric, RLocator does not perform better than the state-of-the-art in most projects.